EmmanuelJanssens/AMT_2021/README.md

 - Main class
 - application properties in resource folder

-bootstrap app
+load database

-- simple app to bootstrap the database and execute a basic end to end "smoke" test.
+- the database is loaded by using the Bean API

-integration tests
+unit tests

-- jUnit for runing integration tests
+- jUnit for running units tests

 core